 J. Russell Ramsay, Ph.D.

-J. Russell ("Russ") Ramsay, Ph.D. is co-director and co-founder of the University of Pennsylvania Adult ADHD Treatment and Research Program and an associate professor of clinical psychology in psychiatry at the Perelman School of Medicine at the University of Pennsylvania.
+Dr. J. Russell (“Russ”) Ramsay is a co-founder of the Penn Adult ADHD Treatment and Research Program, and served as professor of clinical psychology in the department of psychiatry of the Perelman School of Medicine at the University of Pennsylvania.
 Dr. Ramsay received his PhD in clinical psychology from Palo Alto University (formerly known as Pacific Graduate School of Psychology).
-He completed an APA-approved pre-doctoral internship at CPC Behavioral Healthcare in Red Bank, New Jersey, and a postdoctoral fellowship at the Center for Cognitive Therapy, Perelman School of Medicine at the University of Pennsylvania, where he continues to work as a senior staff clinician.
+He completed an APA-approved pre-doctoral internship at CPC Behavioral Healthcare in Red Bank, New Jersey, and a postdoctoral fellowship at the Center for Cognitive Therapy at the University of Pennsylvania, where he continues to work as a senior staff clinician.

 Back to Top